 Courtyard by Marriott Page at Lake Powell

-This modern hotel is an excellent choice for visitors seeking comfort and convenience.
+Courtyard by Marriott is a modern hotel and an excellent choice for visitors seeking comfort and convenience.
 Located just a mile from the Glen Canyon Dam Overlook, the Courtyard by Marriott offers clean, spacious rooms, a pool, and an on-site restaurant.
 Its proximity to Page’s top attractions makes it a great base for exploring the area.

 La Quinta Inn & Suites by Wyndham

 La Quinta Inn & Suites is another reliable option, offering newly built, modern accommodations with amenities like free breakfast and a pet-friendly policy.
-This hotel is ideal for travelers who appreciate a clean, comfortable stay with the added benefit of complimentary breakfast, especially since early-morning dining options in Page are limited.
+This hotel is ideal for travelers who appreciate a clean, comfortable stay with the added benefit of complimentary breakfast.

 Horseshoe Bend Retreat with Fire Pit, Patio & Mtn Views